The Emarsys SMS product is found in the Channels menu, SMS Campaigns.

 - Schedule - The campaign is scheduled for launch and its status on the Campaigns tab changes from Draft batch to Sent batch.

-Triggering SMS messages from the Automation Center lets you benefit from the combination of multiple features, including cross-channel notifications and other, more complex marketing activities.
+Triggering SMS messages from Automation Center or Interactions lets you benefit from the combination of multiple features, including cross-channel notifications and other, more complex marketing activities.

-You can trigger time-critical SMS messages by selecting External Event as the entry point and linking the external event to the API call that triggers the message.
+You can trigger time-critical SMS messages by selecting the External event entry point in Interactions and linking the external event to the API call that triggers the message.

-To add an SMS campaign to an Automation Center program, select this option in the Recipient source drop-down menu.
+To add an SMS campaign to an Interactions program, select the Using an Automation Center program option in the Recipient source drop-down menu.

-In your Automation Center program, add the SMS node wherever you want it.
+In your Automation program, add the SMS node wherever you want it.

 After adding the SMS, double-click it to select the message content from the drop-down.